Bryan Reynolds Player Props: Pirates vs. Giants

-Bryan Reynolds -- with a slugging percentage of .615 in his past 10 games, including two home runs -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Anthony DeSclafani on the hill, on May 29 at 5:05 PM ET.
+On Tuesday, Bryan Reynolds (.237 batting average in his past 10 games, with a double, two triples, two home runs, six walks and 10 RBI) and the Pittsburgh Pirates play the San Francisco Giants, whose starting pitcher will be John Brebbia.
+First pitch is at 9:45 PM ET.

-He had two hits (going 2-for-5 with a triple and an RBI) in his most recent appearance against the Mariners.
+He had a hitless performance in his most recent game (0-for-4) against the Giants.

 Bryan Reynolds Game Info & Props vs. the Giants